andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

  - Attendees writing business cases to attend
  - Finding the right space
  - You still need a Code of Conduct
- - It won't be for everyone
+ - It won't be for everyon